planningcenter/planningcenter.design/src/articles/media-list.md

     |                  +-----+-----+-----+ |
     +--------------------------------------+

-### Viewable Media with many obscured options and a single common option
+<h3 style="line-height: 1.2; margin-bottom: 0.5em; margin-top: 1.5em;">Viewable Media with many obscured options and a single common option</h3>

 This is like the example before but it always presents the "90% action".
 This prevents the need to expand the action-list for the 90% case.